-Western Resources Fellowship 2020
+Western Resources Fellowship

-Ucross High Plains Stewardship Initiative’s (UHPSI) Western Resources Fellowship provides fellows with a financial award, logistical assistance, and mentorship to aid with research, an internship, or applied project that will have a high impact on conservation, stewardship, or management of natural resources in the Rocky Mountain or High Plains regions.
-This program supports Yale students (graduate and undergraduate) completing a summer experience that will provide them with practical experience, leadership skills, and/or research experience that will prepare fellows for their future careers.
+Ucross High Plains Stewardship Initiative at YSE provides fellows with a financial award, logistical assistance, and mentorship to aid with a summer experience that will have a high impact on conservation, stewardship, or management of natural resources in the Rocky Mountain or High Plains regions.
+This program supports Yale graduate and undergraduate students completing a summer work that will provide them with practical experience, leadership skills, and/or research experience that will prepare fellows for their future careers.
 A financial award of up to $5,000 will be granted to each fellow.
 Fellows will actively participate in peer mentoring with other fellows and will receive guidance from UHPSI staff during the summer.

-Land Management Field Practicum 2020
+Land Management Field Practicum – Canceled for 2021

 Read more about past the field practicum.